Around the exhibition

 projection - Thursday, June 5, 2014 > 6:30 PM

-Rwanda, a cry of incredible silence by Anne Lainé
+Rwanda, an unheard-of cry of silence by Anne Lainé

-This documentary makes heard a cry that only echoed the incredible silence of the international community.
-Carried out 9 years after the genocide of the Tutsi, it testifies to the difficult psychic reconstruction of the survivors.
-It gives voice to survivors, psychiatrists and members of self-help associations.
-These testimonies, hesitant and modest, interspersed with long silences, tell more about the genocide in Rwanda than grand speeches or streams of atrocious images.
+This documentary makes us hear a cry that only echoed the unheard-of silence of the international community.
+Realized 9 years after the genocide of the Tutsi, it bears witness to the difficult psychic reconstruction of the survivors.
+It gives voice to survivors, psychiatrists and members of mutual aid associations.
+These testimonies, hesitant and modest, interspersed with long silences, say more about the genocide in Rwanda than grand speeches or streams of atrocious images.

 In the presence of

 After the genocide of the Tutsi, in 2001 the government set up Gacaca, open-air popular courts intended to promote reconciliation.
-On the one hand, tens of thousands of killers are encouraged to confess their crimes in order to return to live at home, on the other hand, their former Tutsi neighbors, traumatized survivors, are invited to forgive them.
+On the one hand, tens of thousands of killers are encouraged to confess their crimes in order to be able to go back home; on the other hand, their former Tutsi neighbors, traumatized survivors, are invited to forgive them.
 Anne Aghion filmed the community of a small rural village for ten years, and traced the impact of these Gacaca on survivors and criminals.

 In the presence of